-It does not matter whether you are debugging your code, inspecting your large data, or running a small-scale simulation; you have to print an array without truncation in a shell or Python interpreter to verify the correctness of computations by examining all elements of an array.
+It does not matter whether you are debugging your code, inspecting your extensive data, or running a small-scale simulation; you have to print an array without truncation in a shell or Python interpreter to verify the correctness of computations by examining all elements of an array.

 With truncation, your numpy array looks like this: